Interview by Lula Criado

-The fascination with fluidity and the potential and transience of materials came to Norwegian visual artist Solveig Settemsdal as a dream.
-A dream about ‘a perfect luminous oval, hovering in a dark space, the most incredibly beautiful thing’.
-She thought about it so much that she saw it even when she was awake.
+The fascination with fluidity and materials came as a dream for visual artist Solveig Settemsdal.
+A dream about a perfect luminous oval, hovering in a dark space, the most incredibly beautiful thing’.
+She thought about it so much that she saw it even when awake.
 ‘It did start me thinking about how to make lines or forms float in space, drawing in the air.’
 Settemsdal told us.
-This can be felt in her piece Singularity (2016), a collaboration with composer and visual artist Kathy Hinde that won the first place in the Jerwood Drawing Prize in 2016.
+This can be felt in her piece Singularity (2016), a collaboration with composer and visual artist Kathy Hinde that won first place in the Jerwood Drawing Prize in 2016.

 Settemsdal works across mediums like sculpture, video, photography and drawing.
-She uses glycerol, a viscous liquid soluble in water; colourless, odourless, and non-toxic, to create liquid sculptures that explore fluidity and the materiality of aesthetics relations different materials.
-Singularity, a video that captured the process of what she was doing for the first time, is a hypnotic short film where she explores time and space through the movement inherent in her process of drawing.
-In it, she pushes the boundaries of drawing by using white ink suspended in cubes of gelatine instead of pen and paper.
+She uses glycerol, a viscous liquid soluble in water, colourless, odourless, and non-toxic, to create liquid sculptures that explore the fluidity and the materiality of aesthetics related to different materials.
+Singularity, a video that captured the process of what she was doing for the first time, is a hypnotic short film where she explores time and space through the movement inherent in her drawing process.
+In it, she pushes the boundaries of drawing by using white ink suspended in gelatine cubes instead of pen and paper.

-I tried this resin and it was awful.
-I always played with my food and especially loved carving into jelly, so started experimenting with that and thought about ‘tattooing the air’ somehow – my partner works in a hospital so brought me a stash of syringes and started trying to draw into this stuff.
+I tried this resin, and it wasn’t perfect.
+I always played with my food and loved carving into jelly, so I started experimenting and thought about ‘tattooing the air’ somehow – my partner works in a hospital.
+Hence, they brought me a stash of syringes and started trying to draw into this stuff.
 It was a total mess at first.
 I got a camera to record this, an old Canon A1 35mm, as the gelatinous forms melted so quickly.

-Recall/Reset is your graduation Project at Slade School, could you tell us the intellectual process behind it?
+Recall/Reset is your graduation Project at Slade School.
+Could you tell us the intellectual process behind it?

 Recall/Reset was my Slade Interim Showpiece.
 I wanted to make a drawing with hardly any memory – that would float away as soon as it was formed.
 I’d been using glycerine for a while, and it has these incredible qualities; it’s clear as water but keeps the trace of your action.
-I made this instrument for drawing into it, with hoses and fuel pumps that send a fine jet of water into it.
+So I made this instrument for drawing into it, with hoses and fuel pumps that send a fine jet of water into it.

-These are balanced together in dunes of marble sand, and buried underneath is a speaker playing a hydrophone recording.
+These are balanced together in dunes of marble sand, and a speaker playing a hydrophone recording is buried underneath.
 This is a topographical scan of the sea floor I made floating from one side of the bay to another in my uncle’s wooden boat, me hanging over the side and the hydrophone dragging along the floor.

 The biggest challenge for me initially was needing to draw in someone’s company, as I couldn’t both draw and film at the same time.
-I was then used to being totally self-sufficient so that was tricky – luckily my good friend and brilliant photographer Milo Newman was my studio neighbour and agreed to film it.
-It was pretty nerve-racking to shoot because all the conditions had to be absolutely ideal, so there was a lot of waiting around, late nights and for much of it I wasn’t sure we’d be able to do it.
-Milo was amazingly patient and finally, we got the take, at 44, after definitely stopping at 42.
+I was then used to being self-sufficient, which was tricky – luckily, my good friend and brilliant photographer Milo Newman was my studio neighbour and agreed to film it.
+It was pretty nerve-racking to shoot because all the conditions had to be ideal, so there was a lot of waiting around, late nights and for much of it, I wasn’t sure we’d be able to do it.
+However, Milo was amazingly patient, and finally, we got the take, at 44, after definitely stopping at 42.

 What directions do you want to take your work into?